fortinetdev/terraform-provider-fortios/website/docs/r/fortios_firewall_profileprotocoloptions.html.markdown

 * `inspect_all` - Enable/disable the inspection of all ports for the protocol.
 Valid values: `enable`, `disable`.
 * `proxy_after_tcp_handshake` - Proxy traffic after the TCP 3-way handshake has been established (not before).
 Valid values: `enable`, `disable`.
 * `options` - One or more options that can be applied to the session.
 Valid values: `clientcomfort`, `servercomfort`, `oversize`, `chunkedbypass`.
-* `comfort_interval` - Period of time between start, or last transmission, and the next client comfort transmission of data (1 - 900 sec, default = 10).
+* `comfort_interval` - Interval between successive transmissions of data for client comforting (seconds).
-* `comfort_amount` - Amount of data to send in a transmission for client comforting (1 - 10240 bytes, default = 1).
+* `comfort_amount` - Amount of data to send in a transmission for client comforting.
+On FortiOS versions 6.2.0: 1 - 10240 bytes, default = 1.
+On FortiOS versions 6.2.4-7.2.3: 1 - 65535 bytes, default = 1.
 * `range_block` - Enable/disable blocking of partial downloads.
 Valid values: `disable`, `enable`.
 * `http_policy` - Enable/disable HTTP policy check.
 Valid values: `disable`, `enable`.
 * `strip_x_forwarded_for` - Enable/disable stripping of HTTP X-Forwarded-For header.
 Valid values: `disable`, `enable`.